kmmiles/bad-code/README.md

 # bad-code

-Buggy code snippets posted by discord users looking for help
+Mess of broken/fixed code from discord users asking for programming help.

+I've hoarded them here; maybe someday i'll turn them into a FAQ of sorts.